 Some 4% strategies suggest drawing 4% plus inflation “on a total return basis” each year, combining investment income along with capital gains (and investment principal, if necessary) from the entire portfolio.
 Other 4% withdrawal strategies exempt guaranteed buffer (emergency) assets from annual withdrawal considerations.

-In contrast, The Safety first approach emphasizes guaranteed incomes as the centerpiece of retirement income planning.
-Payouts from defined benefit pension plans, Social Security’s retirement benefits, and commercial annuities with guaranteed incomes are used to implement this approach.
-Withdrawals from Investment assets, though present, are used primarily to “inflation hedge” fixed incomes and to provide emergency or buffer funds.
+In contrast, The Safety-first approach (SFA) emphasizes guaranteed incomes as the centerpiece of retirement income planning.
+Payouts from defined benefit pension plans, Social Security’s benefits, and commercial annuities with guaranteed incomes are used to implement this approach.
+Here, withdrawals from Investment assets are used primarily to “inflation hedge” fixed incomes and to provide emergency/buffer funds.

-The (SFA) also employs commercial annuities to “risk pool” in generating life time, guaranteed incomes, virtually impossible to assure in any other way.
-Insurance companies can guarantee life-time incomes because their actuaries know everyone (as a group) dies at a predictable rate.
-This allows the insurance company to spread the risk among populations of annuitants to cover the life-time income needs of even the longest lived.
+The SFA employs commercial annuities to “risk pool” in generating lifetime guaranteed incomes.
+Insurance companies can guarantee life-time incomes because their actuaries know that everyone (as a group) dies at a predictable rate.
+This allows the company to spread the risk among populations of annuitants to cover the life-time income needs of even the longest lived.
 Immediate annuities, deferred income annuities, and longevity insurance (advanced life deferred annuities) in various combinations are the insurance products used to implement the plan.
-Each provides life income either immediately, some time in the near or distant future.
+Each provides life income either immediately, or sometime in the near or distant future.

-With payout annuities you exchange a lump sum of money to an insurance company for a promise to provide you with a life-time income.
-The life-time income can begin immediately, some time in the near future, or in decade or more hence.
-For a given monthly income, the longer you delay the income to commence, the lower the cost.
-For example, in 2021, a 65 year could buy a a life-time annual income of $6,340 for $100,000.
-In contrast, a 65 year old could buy the same life-time income to begin at age 65 (20 years in the future) for only $16,000 today.
+With insurance company guaranteed payout annuities. you exchange a lump sum of money for an insurance company’s promise to provide you a life-time income.
+For a given monthly income, the longer you delay receiving the income, the lower the cost.
+For example, in 2021, a 65 year could buy a life-time annual income of $6,340 for $100,000.
+In contrast, a 65-year-old could buy the same life-time income to begin at age 85 (20 years in the future) for only $16,000 today.

-Because some buyers of these future income products do not live to receive the payments, these unused dollars are distributed among those who do to provide them with additional income.
-These enhancements to the incomes of the survivors are called “mortality credits” and provide additional income to survivors difficult to replicate in any other way.
-Also, the IRS waives required minimum distribution (RMDs) requirements for qualified retirement plans up to $130,000 if they use advanced life deferred annuities in this way.
-They’re called Qualified longevity annuity contracts (QLACs).
-Once the life-time income is initiated, the annuitant is subject to the RMD requirements.
+Because some who buy future income products do not live to receive the payments, these unused dollars are distributed among surviving annuitants.
+These income enhancements shared by survivors are called “mortality credits” and provide an important underpinning of guaranteed retirement income.
+Also, the IRS waives required minimum distribution (RMDs) requirements for qualified retirement plans up to $135,000 (in 2022), if incomes commence later than the RMD initial date of 72.
+These products are called Qualified longevity annuity contracts (QLACs).
+However, with QLACs, once the life-time income begins, the annuitant is subject to RMD requirements.

 Every retiree has a retirement income plan.
 Often, the plan is by default where the retiree never actively creates a plan but simply withdraws funds from accounts randomly.
-Occasionally, a retiree’s pension and Social Security represent such a large portion of his/her retirement income that plan creates itself.
-We hope this discussion provides you with the impetus to be an active participant in creating your own plan.
-The two approaches described above (Probability based approach and the Safety Approach) provide templates to consider.
+Often, a retiree’s pension and Social Security benefits are such a large portion of his/her retirement income, that these two income sources (along with haphazard withdrawals from savings and investments) become “the plan” by default.
+This article provides you with the impetus to be an active participant in creating your own plan.
+The two approaches described here (Probability based approach and the Safety Approach) provide templates to consider.
 Retirees need to take the best of each approach for themselves to create a plan they can live with.
 Successful retirees will combine portions of both to reflect their needs for certainty, willingness to take risks, and legacy considerations.
 Good luck on your journey!